BEAUTY WITH A CONSCIENCE

 What kind of Portland girl are you?
 I’m the go-to girl for product and place recommendations!
 I’ll tell you my thoughts on the latest beauty trends, and also the best food and drink you can find in Portland.

-associate sugarista / esthetician / makeup artist
+lead sugarista / esthetician / makeup artist

 I moved to Portland in 2008 to attend Linfield College in McMinnville, OR.
 I was raised in a military lifestyle because my father served in the Marine Corps for 27 years.
 We’ve traveled around the world during my childhood.
 I’ve lived in Hawaii, Alaska, Japan and Canada.
 Out of all of these unique places, Portland is one of my favorite cities because I love how the people embrace individuality, support local businesses and the arts and are passionate about saving the environment.